 Backup catcher Brian Dorsett (1961) came from California for minor-leaguer Eric Schmidt in a November 1988 transaction; Dorsett would match Morris’s four rbi’s before his release two years later.
 Lefty thrower Hippo Vaughn (1888) was 23-31 for the 1908 to 1912 Highlanders.
 But once he was lost to the Senators via waivers in June 1912, he reached the Cubs, who reaped much of the benefits of his 178-137 career record.

 Righty reliever David Robertson (1985) was a welcome addition both to the birthday list and to the Yankee pen once he made it there in 2008.
 Roberston, who seemed to have a big Yankee future ahead of him, won all four of his 2008 decisions in 25 games, with 36 strike outs in 30 innings.
 He was better in 2009, with a 2-1 mark and a save, as he played a big part in the pen in the postseason.
 Following a 4-5, 2010 season with one save, David was a key member of the 2011 pen, entering the season with a 10-6 mark with two saves, then making the All Star game and setting up games for Mariano Rivera.
 David battled through injuries to a 2-7 mark with two saves in 2012, and performed very well picking up the closer mantle from Mariano during the 2014 season, collecting 39 saves while posting a 4-5 record.
 But David signed with the White Sox for the 2015 season, as the Yanks counted on Andrew Miller and Dellin Betances to solidify the back of the bullpen.
 Robertson’s first two years on the South Side of Chicago netted his new team 71 saves.
+Happily, David returned to the Yankees in July 2017, and he would go 5-0 with one save and an era of 1.03 over 30 games.

 Non-Yankee April 9 baseball birthdays start with a group of four old-timer pitchers.
 Lefthander Doc White (1879) won 189 games while losing 156 for the White Sox franchise from 1901-1913; Fred Frankhouse (1904) went 106-97 from 1927-1939 for the Cardinals, the Braves, and the Dodgers; righty Claude Passeau (1909) posted 162 wins while suffering 150 losses throwing for the Pirates, the Phillies, and the Cubs from 1935-1947; and Vic Sorrell (1901) went 92-101 with the Tigers from 1928-1937.
 Also: Nate Colbert (1946); Kirk McCaskill (1961); Jose Guzman (1963); Mike Brumley (1963); Oscar Robles (1976); Kyle Peterson (1976); Dennis Sarfate (1981); A.J.
 Ellis (1981); Chris Smith (1981); Chad Reineke (1982); Adam Loewen (1984); Bryan Petersen (1986); Eric Campbell (1987); Simon Castro (1988); and Tommy Medica (1988).